-To measure the related feature of Predictable Enforcement, three expert-coded V-Dem indicators on the executive's respect for constitutional provisions, the presence of transparent laws with predictable enforcement, and rule-abiding in the public sector are used.
-They stand out as the most relevant, together with an indicator from ICRG (also expert-coded), which assesses the strength and expertise of the bureaucracy.
+To measure the related feature of Predictable Enforcement, five expert-coded V-Dem indicators on the executive's respect for constitutional provisions, the presence of transparent laws with predictable enforcement, and rule-abiding in the public sector, and the practices of appointment in the state administration and armed forces are used.
+They stand out as the most relevant, together with an indicator from ICRG

+(also expert-coded), which assesses the strength and expertise of the bureaucracy.
 More directly observable indicators either have relatively low coverage (e.g., the World Bank's statistical capacity measure) or do not approximate the concept sufficiently.